ceph/ceph-ansible/docs/source/dev/index.rst

 - Create a new pull request against the ``stable-5.0`` branch.
 - Ensure that your pull request's title has the prefix "backport:", so it's clear to reviewers what this is about.
-- Add a comment in your backport pull request linking to the original (master) pull request.
+- Add a comment in your backport pull request linking to the original (main) pull request.

-All changes to the stable branches should land in master first, so we avoid regressions.
+All changes to the stable branches should land in main first, so we avoid regressions.

 Once this is done, one of the project maintainers will tag the tip of the